How Car Insurance Covers Medical Expenses After an Accident

 Key Pinch Points

-• MedPay covers your medical bills first, regardless of who caused the accident
+• MedPay covers your medical bills immediately, regardless of fault

-• PIP is broader than MedPay — it also covers lost wages and household services
+• PIP is mandatory in no-fault states and also covers lost wages

-• Bodily injury liability pays others' medical costs when you are at fault
+• Bodily injury liability pays others' bills when you cause an accident

-• Always submit bills to auto insurance before health insurance to minimize out-of-pocket costs
+• Always submit bills to auto insurance before health insurance to save money

 Compare Car Insurance Rates in Ohio